Homemade Pasta Chips

 5. Step 5:

-Heat the vegetable oil in a ladle.
-When the oil warms up, put the first portion of the pasta paned in flour into it.
-Fry them until golden brown for a few minutes.
-Also fry the remaining pasta in batter.
-Then put them on paper towels to remove excess oil.
-After roasting, the pasta should become firm and dense.
+Heat the vegetable oil in a small deep pot.
+When it's hot, lower in the first batch of flour-coated pasta.
+Fry until golden, a few minutes, then fry the rest the same way.
+Drain them on paper towels to remove excess oil.
+After frying, the pasta should turn firm and crisp.

 6. Step 6: